 Giant Hogweed grows all over the BC coast with greater concentrations in some areas like Vancouver Island.
 It will grow in a variety of habitats but is fond of areas adjacent to streams, creeks, roads or right of ways.
 It is frequently found in areas that are quite wet.
 It is a perennial member of the parsley family and is native to Asia.

-The greatest concern from this plant is human health.
-The blister like pustules on stems and stalks exude a clear watery sap that sensitizes skin to ultraviolet radiation.
+The greatest concern of this plant is human health.
+The blister-like pustules on stems and stalks exude a clear watery sap that sensitizes the skin to ultraviolet radiation.
 Sunlight on the affected areas can result in severe burns that usually result in blistering and painful dermatitis.
 Blisters often result in purplish to blackened scars.
 Very nasty.

 Giant Hogweed’s fast growth and large size allow it to readily occupy and crowd out native vegetation.
 In riparian areas it forms a dense canopy, driving out native species and causing stream bank erosion.